12/22/2020

 Merchants' town in Edo (from the Internet)

+In Matsusaka city, there were many residences in which major merchants' families lived at the time they played an active role.
 Approximately 350 years have passed from the beginning of Matsusaka merchants, there are very few residences survived.
 Only two residences, 'the Hasegawa residence' and 'the Ozu residence' remained and were open to the public.

 The Hasegawa residence